keurfonluu/disba/README.md

 Forward modeling:

--   Compute Rayleigh-wave dispersion curves using _Dunkin's matrix_ or _fast delta matrix_ algorithms,
+-   Compute Rayleigh-wave phase or group dispersion curves using _Dunkin's matrix_ or _fast delta matrix_ algorithms,
--   Compute Love-wave dispersion curves using _Thomson-Haskell_ method,
+-   Compute Love-wave phase or group dispersion curves using _Thomson-Haskell_ method,
--   Support phase and group dispersion velocity,
--   Support single top water layer.
+-   Compute Rayleigh-wave ellipticity.

 Eigenfunctions and sensitivity kernels:

--   Compute Rayleigh- and Love- waves eigenfunctions,
+-   Compute Rayleigh- and Love- wave eigenfunctions,
--   Compute Rayleigh- and Love- waves phase or group sensitivity kernels with respect to layer thickness, P- and S- waves velocity, and density.
+-   Compute Rayleigh- and Love- wave phase or group sensitivity kernels with respect to layer thickness, P- and S- wave velocities, and density.

 ## Installation